Skip to content

 Key Takeaways

 As a business owner, it is important to know the difference between a legally binding and a void contract.
 A contract is void in certain circumstances.
 For example, a contract is void if the parties were mistaken as to the subject matter of the contract.
-A void contract means the agreement has no legal content.
+This means the agreement has no legal content.
 In other words, the parties cannot rely on the contract in a court case.

 A voidable contract, on the other hand, arises in different circumstances.
 This can give the wronged party the right to set the contract aside if they wish.